Pakistan Womens Tour

 Why THIS Pakistan Womens Tour?

 I first visited Pakistan in 2019 and have traveled extensively throughout the country.
 Unlike any other foreign tour leader, I live in Pakistan (Hunza to be exact!), and all of my travels have been completely independent.
-I’m also perhaps the only tour leader legally allowed to work in the country based on my permanent residence status.
+I’m also perhaps one of the only tour leaders legally allowed to work in the country based on my permanent residence status.

 I’ve backpacked through every province and territory, and now I hope to share my love for this truly special land with you.
 These days, I can speak and understand Urdu (Pakistan’s national language) and have made it to an elementary level of Burushaski, one of the two unique languages primarily spoken in Hunza.

-Visiting Pakistan with me offers the chance to get beyond the standardized tours available elsewhere… on an Intentional Detours Adventure, we shall peak way beneath the hood and explore some of Pakistan’s most hidden gems.
+Visiting Pakistan with me offers the chance to get beyond the standardized tours available elsewhere… on an Intentional Detours Adventure, we shall peek way beneath the hood and explore some of Northern Pakistan’s most hidden gems.

 Indeed, if you are short on time and want to make the most of this magical place, it is hard to get around efficiently.